Seaweeds and Human Health

 The ratio and concentration of minerals in our blood plasma and interstitial fluid is so vitally important that our bodies will steal minerals from our bones and other tissues to maintain it.
 Ongoing mineral deprivation of bone and other tissues can result in chronic disease (Paul Bergner does a wonderful job of documenting the connection between dietary mineral deficiencies and chronic disease in his book, “The Healing Power of Minerals”).

 Eating seaweeds regularly may be the best way to be sure that we are ingesting enough of all the minerals we need for optimum health.
 This is especially important today because modern chemical farming, depleted soils and processed foods have resulted in widespread mineral deficiency-caused disease.

-The electrolytes: potassium and sodium: Potassium and sodium are the two most important electrolyte minerals.
-Adequate potassium and sodium is necessary for proper functioning of our nervous system, muscles, heart, kidneys and pancreas, and for regulating blood pressure and blood sugar.
+Potassium and sodium are the two most important electrolyte minerals.
+Adequate potassium and sodium are necessary for the proper functioning of our nervous system, muscles, heart, kidneys and pancreas, and for regulating blood pressure and blood sugar.